 Bitcoin was created over ten years ago and during this time there is no clear definition of whether Bitcoin is acting as money, as a safe haven, or as a financial asset.
 Indeed, users can use it as a medium of exchange to pay for goods and services.
 Also, it can also be used as a financial asset to speculate on its price.

 Furthermore, there are firms that are already getting exposure to this virtual currency and are using it as a financial asset.
 Other companies are using Bitcoin as money and as a medium of exchange to process transfers.

-Thus, it will depend on how the virtual currency will be used in the future by companies, governments and organizations.
-However, we can use Bitcoin as both: money and financial asset.
+Thus, it will depend on how the virtual currency will be used in the future by companies, governments, and organizations.
+However, we can use Bitcoin as both: money and a financial asset.